matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    different to MSC1849 which proposes to delete the relationship entirely.
  - It is an error to reference an event ID that the server is unaware of.
 Servers MUST check that they have the event in question: it need not be part of the connected DAG; it can be an outlier.
 This prevents erroneous relationships being made by abusing the CS API.
- - It is NOT an error to reference an event ID in another room.
-Cross-room threading is allowed and this proposal goes into more detail on how servers should handle this as a possible extension.
+ - It is an error to reference an event ID in another room.
  - It is an error to reference yourself.
 Cyclical loops are still possible by using multiple events and servers should guard against this by only visiting events once.